jjahr/ffmpeg-droplet/README.md

-These are handy droplets for converting videos and photos.
+Collection of handy droplets for converting videos and photos.
+They're AppleScript wrappers that show dialogs for choosing settings, and then open Terminal and run FFMPEG for you.

 Usage:
-* Drag input photo or video onto droplet
+* Drag input photo(s) or video(s) onto droplet
-* Answer prompts
+* Answer dialogs
 * Output file is given a descriptive suffix (eg. "-noaudio.mp4") and saved to same folder as input.

 Droplets will not run unless you first install: